VRUX-CO/VRDesignLab/Readme.md

 Inspired by Google's Cardboard Design Lab Android app.
 This app was designed to be extensible.
 It's simple to add additional labs and hook them up to the main menu.

 This is a VR community owned project.
-[License](http://choosealicense.com/no-license/): Free to extend, modify and improve.
+[No License](http://choosealicense.com/no-license/).

 Send us your pull requests!